GaZ3ll3/utwebsite/_posts/2016-08-19-thoughts-on-fast-multipole-iii.md

 ### Infinite order case
 It seems to me that given all points inside a annulus will be enough for this.

+### Failure for numerics
+Just for a update.
+In numerical world, finite difference is rather a really bad idea to approximate derivatives, esp. those high order terms.
+Thus ``KIFMM`` is an effective fast _low_ order PDE solver.